IMPORTANT INFORMATION FOR FLU 20-21

 The practice OPEN DAY was held in December 2018 to create awareness about bowel screening and other screening programmes .The open day was arranged by the Practice with the help of the practice PPG group.

 It was attended by the partners, GP working in the surgery, practice staff and members of the PPG group and the patients.
 The practice presented the group with the update of the practice services, their forward plans for the practices.

-The patients were informed that KMC collaborates with the neighbouring practice to provide improved services to its patients.
+The patients were informed that KMC collaborates with to provide improved services to its patients.

 THE PPG CHAIRMAN MESSAGE: